rkirk903/MCA-2024/README.md

-> **Task 1: Find and describe 3 audio tracks relating to your theme** The three tracks I have chosen are within my theme of orchestral pieces of the romantic period composed by tchaickovsky.
-See Table Below of the technical and non technical meta data of each recording:
+> **Task 1: Find and describe 3 audio tracks relating to your theme** The three tracks I have chosen are within my theme of orchestral pieces written during the romantic period and composed by tchaickovsky.
+See Table Below for the technical and non technical meta data of each recording:

 | Title | Artist | Composer | Copyright Domain | Genre | Source | File/audio format | Number of Channels | Sample Rate | Bits per Second | Duration |
 | ------|--------|----------|------------------|-------|---------|----------|--------------------|-------------|-----------------|----------|